8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230201/content.md

 I’m starting to feel like I understand what normal fluctuations feel like day-to-day.
 I’m not checking the Stocks app as often as I once was.
 Daily has turned into every few days.
 With that said, it’s multiple times on those days.

+I’m going to be closing down my Personal Capital account.
+It’s been nice.
+They have a good tool.
+I signed up for the free consultation and now they’re calling me regularly to follow-up.
+I don’t want to waste their time and it felt less like a consultation and more like sales pitch.
+Beyond that I’ve written about the limitations or discrepancies I’m finding with their tool.

+The tool itself definitely seems like a loss leader to get more assets under management.
+Can’t fault them for that.
+However, I’m looking for advice and examination when I want or need it, and preferably for a one-time fee per visit.

 ## Allocations

 The extended market fund is still creeping up.
 I’m going to change the allocation in my 401k next paycheck.
 I’m thinking of jumping straight to the 50-50 split.